jfrancis71/PyGenBrix/atari_models/POMDP.md

 I think I'd go for option 1.

-Test environment: Artificial simple sequence to debug.
+Generally a prior over the states like a Dirichlet distribution would encourage a parsimonious model Test environment: Artificial simple sequence to debug.
 MinAtar, breakout, but modify so reward of -1 on game termination, no other rewards.
+What do I expect to go wrong?.....Many things....If training is stuck in local minima then this will be a problem.

+These ideas are inspired by a paper: Value Prediction Network, Oh, Singh, Lee (2017).
+I didn't really understand their approach, but I did find their argument that for model based learning to model observations may be very hard and unnecessary to model the rewards.